Last updated on 5 January 2022

 During colonoscopy, a thin flexible tube called a colonoscope is inserted into the rectum.
 A tiny but high resolution video camera at the tip of this tube allows your doctor to view the insides of the entire colon.
 The tube can be advanced to the end of the colon and can even enter the terminal ileum, which is the last part of the small intestine that joins the colon.

 Based on international guidelines, if a first screening colonoscopy is negative and there is no family history or suspicion of genetically mediated colorectal cancer, screening colonoscopies can be done once in up to 10 years.
 However, the intervals that are appropriate for particular patients should be discussed with their doctors.

-- You will need to fast for at least 8 hours before the procedure, although sips of water will generally be allowed.
+For one or two days before the procedure, you may be asked to go on a low-fibre diet, which means no grains, nuts, seeds or fruits and vegetables.
+You will also need to fast for at least 8 hours before the procedure, although sips of water will generally be allowed.
 For a morning procedure, fasting from midnight is usually sufficient.

-- Bowel preparation by laxatives will be necessary to ensure a clean colon.
+Before you can have a colonoscopy, your bowels have to be empty and clean.
+Bowel preparation by laxatives will be necessary to ensure a clean colon.
 Your doctor will prescribe specific laxatives and a schedule for taking these, as is appropriate to you.

 There are several options available:

-1) Faecal Immunochemical Test (FIT)
+Faecal Immunochemical Test (FIT)

-The Faecal Immunochemical Test (FIT) is one of the more convenient screening options, and you can get a kit to carry out the procedure on a recommended schedule from your own home.
-This preliminary test helps doctors ascertain the health of your colon by checking for traces of blood in your faeces that are invisible to the naked eye (“occult blood”).
+The Faecal Immunochemical Test (FIT) is one of the more convenient screening options, and you can get a kit to carry out the procedure at home on a recommended schedule.
+This preliminary test helps doctors ascertain the health of your colon by checking for traces of blood in your faeces that are invisible to the naked eye.
+This is known as occult blood.
 As a rule of thumb, it is recommended to take this test once a year.

 To learn more about colon cancer and whether you should be screened for this, make an appointment with a specialist for a full discussion.